Top US diplomat Antony Blinken meets Russian counterpart | DW | 19.05.2021

-US Secretary of State Antony Blinken is set to meet his Russian opposite number Sergei Lavrov for the first time at an Arctic Council meeting in Iceland.
+US Secretary of State Antony Blinken has met his Russian opposite number Sergei Lavrov for the first time at an Arctic Council meeting in Iceland.
 Ties between the two nations have been strained in recent months.

-US Secretary of State Antony Blinken was meeting his Russian counterpart Sergei Lavrov for the first time on Wednesday.
+US Secretary of State Antony Blinken met his Russian counterpart Sergei Lavrov for the first time on Wednesday.

 The two top diplomats from the United States and Russia are meeting in the Icelandic capital, Rekjavik, with ties between both countries having deteriorated sharply in recent months.